 A faulty blower fan can also make life hard for your air conditioner, either because it can’t generate enough airflow to keep the coil from freezing over or because it won’t function at all.
 In either case, you’ll need to have your HVAC technician take a good look at the blower fan.
 In addition to checking the age and overall wear condition of the blower fan and its motor, your HVAC technician may also check the fan’s rotational direction, rotation speed, and power output.

-Your air conditioner cools the surrounding air by absorbing its latent heat and transferring said heat outdoors.
+Your air conditioner cools your home by absorbing heat and transferring said heat outdoors.
 Any moisture that was condensed out of the once-humid air ends up in the condensate drip tray, where it eventually flow out of the air conditioner through a built-in drainage system.

 If any part of that system becomes clogged, the water in the tray can back up and eventually overflow.
 More importantly, the resulting excess moisture can make the evaporator coil more vulnerable to freezing over.
-If you notice any blockages, try using the suction power of a wet/dry shop vacuum to dislodge any debris.
+If you notice any blockages in the condensate or drain system, try using the suction power of a wet/dry shop vacuum to dislodge any debris.